Concessionary fares scheme 2024 – 25

 Examples of Reading Borough Council/English National Travel concession scheme passes

-NB All ENCTS passes are smart cards and operators with appropriate ticket machines can use automated validation and facilities.
+NB All ENCTS passes are smart cards and operators with appropriate ticket machines can use automated validation and recording facilities.
 Otherwise the pass may be validated by inspection of the holder details and photograph.

 This pass is a standard Access pass, with additional Companion entitlement, denoted by the ‘+C’ notation in the orange strip on the right hand edge of the card.
 The card is encoded with the Reading Borough variant of the ITSO national product for ENCTS eligible disabled passes.
 The pass is also encoded with a local Reading Borough Council registered ITSO product, which can be used to record Companion trips.
 Operators who have a smart ticketing system and would like to make use of this product should contact ITSO or the Council for more information.